satoshin21/Anima/README.md

 ```

 ## Requirements
-Anima require for Swift4, 3, iOS9.0📱<br>
+Anima require for Swift4, 3 and greater than iOS9.0📱<br>

+### Anima version / Swift version
-Sorry, Anima is not support macOS.
+Anima support Swift 3 and Swift 4.

-But I'm going to support it soon 💪
+Latest version is developed with Swift 4,
+So if you want to use Anima with Swift 3, please specify Anima version to `0.5.1`.

 ## Features
 * Almost all timing modes from [easings.set](http://easings.net/) are implemented.